 This trip of 2013 is my third stay in Borneo, after my previous trips to 2006 and 2009.
-I left almost a month, with five major steps.
+I was gone for almost a month, with five main stages.

 1. The Derawan Archipelago (Kakaban, Sangalaki, Maratua), Indonesian side.
 2. Mabul and Sipadan, Malaysian side 3.
-Kota Kinabalu, on the north coast of Sabah State 4.
-Kuching, on the north coast of Sarawak State 5.
+Kota Kinabaluon the north coast of the state of Sabah 4.
+Kuchingon the northern coast of Sarawak State 5.
 Kuala Lumpur, the capital, Peninsular Malaysia

 Three diving spots

 The best!
 I really wanted to see Sipadan again, where I had already dived in 2006 and 2009.
 And Sipadan kept its promises: sharks and turtles in abundance, swirls of barracudas and jacks...

 Located in the Malaysian part of Borneo, the island is a protected area, where the number of divers is limited to 120 per day.
 Underwater, Sipadan remained as spectacular as during my first visit in 2006.

 As for the diving around the neighboring islands of Mabul and Kapalai, it has nothing to do with the great show offered by Sipadan, but it remains very interesting for the muck-dive and the small fauna.

 2 - Derawan / Maratua / Kakaban / Sangalaki

 The Derawan archipelago, on the Indonesian side, where I had dived in 2009, rather disappointed me: I did not manage to see that many "big" fish in Maratua (a few barracudas on lucky days).

 But the most alarming thing is that the Sangalaki Mantas have disappeared, or have become very rare, whereas they were very numerous and very easy to observe 4 years ago.
 We were almost sure to meet them around the island...